seanwoodward/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/DefiningYourSchema.md

   * It may seem dangerous to write SQL strings.
 After all, aren't they susceptible to SQL injection attacks and typos?
 The `#sql` macro protects you against any SQL injection attacks, and provides some basic linting to make sure your SQL is roughly correct.
-And typos are not common in table definition statements since an unexpect database schema is a very visible bug in your application, as opposed to a small part of a `SELECT` statement that is only run every once in awhile in your app.
+And typos are not common in table definition statements since an unexpected database schema is a very visible bug in your application, as opposed to a small part of a `SELECT` statement that is only run every once in awhile in your app.

 So, we hope that you will consider it a _benefit_ that your application's schema will be defined and maintained as simple SQL strings.
-It's a simple format that everyone familiar with SQLite will understand, and it makes your application most resillient to the ever growing changes and demands on your application.
+It's a simple format that everyone familiar with SQLite will understand, and it makes your application most resilient to the ever growing changes and demands on your application.

 ## Topics